SITE MENU

 ARISAIG (8 miles south of Mallaig)

-The Arisaig Highland Games take place in July each year.
+The Arisaig Highland Games take place on the last Wednesday in July each year.

 The beach at Camusdarach was featured in the BBC TV series 'Monarch of the Glen' and in the film 'Local Hero'.
 Now licensed for weddings, so you can get married on the beach!